 I believe my leadership, management, and business experience adds skills useful in my ADR practice.
 As mentioned above and expanded upon here, I have served as follows: past Chair, CEO, and Managing Partner of Nixon Peabody LLP and Litigation Chair (over 20 years combined experience); past Chair and CEO of TerraLex (2011-2018), an international network of 150 independent law firms in 100 countries and 45 U.S. states; past Chair and Trustee of a regional public broadcasting corporation; past Trustee of a large U.S. technology focused university; past Regional Advisory Director to a major banking institution; past Director of a regional business alliance; past Director of a regional telecommunications company.

-With nearly every company and institution operating internationally, the need to prevent or efficiently resolve cross border disputes is growing.
-Clients and their lawyers need to continually reexamine how they approach their risk management, contracting and dispute resolution processes.
+With nearly every company and institution operating domestically or internationally, the need to prevent or efficiently resolve disputes is growing.
+Clients and their lawyers need to continually reexamine how they approach their risk management and dispute resolution processes.

 Harvard Law School, J.D.